Position settings

 Approval level

-Like other position fields, the funding source field can be assigned an approval level.
+Like other position details, the funding source detail can be assigned an approval level.
 When an approval level is set, changes to a position's funding source allocation will require approval before taking effect.
 See Working with approval requests for details.

 Position comments

 Each position detail page includes a Comments tab where your users can have conversations about the position.
-Comments support threaded replies and user mentions with email and in-app notifications.
+Comments support threaded replies, mentions limited to users who can view the position, follow/mute behavior, notifications in FTE Tree, and configurable comment email.
 Commenting on positions requires the Update positions permission.
-For more details, see Messages and notifications.
+For more details, see Collaboration, messages, and notifications.